machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 ![Details](/writeups/assets/images/lfichallenge_details.png)

-In above picture, first i editted index.html to fetch image and returned response size, then i used '.html' which gave error **Invalid Image Url**.
-At last `hi.html.jpg` gave error as shown in picture.
+In above picture, first i editted `index.html` to fetch image and returned response size, then i used .html which gave error **Invalid Image Url**.
+At last, using `hi.html.jpg` gave error as shown in picture.
 I tried putting HTML, PHP, and other code in the jpeg mimetype file but it didn't work.
 I also tried using Exif tags for code execution which didn't work too.
 I was quite lost at these moments and those weird hints from BugPoC made me madder.

 ### Hitting the jackpot
 Since, HEAD request was used to verify whether its image or not, I coded in tornado to create a server.
 I set content-type and other headers of image, and issued redirection to /etc/passwd at second get request which should hopefully get us /etc/passwd.
 A small snippet shows how I coded it: